 Happier than bombings, and dark memories of friends departed, is any reacquaintance with the voice of Mairéad and the aching beauty of the music her band* continues to make.

 I was disappointed a little while ago, having become one of Mairéad's many Facebook friend, to see they were in the Alps; with slightly more notice, I might have been able to undertake the trek from the Mediterranean to see them ( I can almost hear Frankie saying: "Why not?
 You'd do it if Sunderland were playing Grenoble!")

-The song I have chosen is one of emigration.
+The song I chose in 2011 is one of emigration.
 The tune will be familiar to those who know the song Paddy's Green Shamrock Shore, and I assume it be an old air.
 These lyrics, which The YouTube contributor bridgetoofar2 helpfully provides translation below, were written by Mairéad's father, Proinsias Ó Maonaigh, also known by the Anglicised version, Francie Mooney.

 At YouTube bridgetoofar2 describes it as one of the "most beautiful and meaningful" songs of migration ever written and adds: "Mairéad sings it with great pride and longing, and makes it crystal clear why this is the unofficial anthem of the people of Gweedore."

 And twice farewell to tall Erigal, arching over rowen and ash tree